lq504/gitskills/readme.txt

-creating anew branch is quick
+Creating a new branchh is quick and simple.